sirikothe/gotextfsm/README.md

 # gotextfsm

-This is a golang implementation (or version) of Google's textfsm library.
+This is a golang implementation (or version) of Google's TextFSM library.

 Textfsm is a template based state machine for parsing semi-formatted text.
 Originally developed to allow programmatic access to information returned from the command line interface (CLI) of networking devices.

-The complete documentation about text fsm is given here: https://github.com/google/textfsm/wiki/TextFSM
+The complete documentation about TextFSM is given here: https://github.com/google/textfsm/wiki/TextFSM

-The source code of textfsm in Python is given here: https://github.com/google/textfsm
+The source code of TextFSM in Python is given here: https://github.com/google/textfsm

-This porting attempts to be 100% compatible to the original textfsm specification given in the above links.
+This porting attempts to be 100% compatible to the original TextFSM specification given in the above links.

 ## Get Started
 Get the library: